tim-smart/effect-io-ai/effect/Schedule-map.md

 # map

-Returns a new schedule that maps the output of this schedule through the specified function.
+Returns a new schedule that transforms its output using the specified function.

+**Details**

+This function modifies an existing schedule so that its outputs are transformed by the provided function `f`.
+The timing and recurrence behavior of the schedule remain unchanged, but the values it produces are mapped to new values.

+This is useful when composing schedules where you need to adjust the output format or apply additional processing.

 To import and use `map` from the "Schedule" module: